Netflix's Halston Called Out By Designer's Family For Being A "Real Housewives" Take On His Life

 “The Halston Archives remains the only definitive and comprehensive source on the man and his legacy as the personally appointed custodian of his private papers and effects,” read Frowick's official statement.

-“His impact was immeasurable and I hope people remember him that way and hold him up instead of revelling in sensationalized fiction about his life,” she said.
+“His impact was immeasurable and I hope people remember him that way and hold him up instead of revelling in sensationalised fiction about his life,” she said.

 This isn’t even the only controversy following Halston; McGregor’s casting was placed under fire after his name was attached to the lead role.
 Although Murphy claims that the Scottish actor was the “only choice” for Halston, it’s hard to believe that there was no one else who could embody Halston, a queer icon, with the same level of nuance and care.
 Casting McGregor, a Hollywood veteran and straight man, to bring this story to life rather than a different actor who actually identifies as gay feels...like the wrong choice — especially as conversations about queer representation continue within the television and film space.